-Palliative procedures used for malignant mesothelioma
+Palliative procedures for malignant mesothelioma

 Removal of fluid

 A shunt is a device that allows fluid to move from one part of the body to another.
-For example, a pleuro-peritoneal shunt lets fluid in the chest move into the abdomen, where it is more likely to be absorbed by the body.
+For example, a pleuro-peritoneal shunt lets excess fluid in the chest move into the abdomen, where it is more likely to be absorbed by the body.
+This may be used if pleurodesis or other techniques are not effective.

 The shunt is a long, thin, flexible tube with a small pump in the middle.
-In the operating room, the doctor inserts one end of the shunt into the chest cavity and the other end into the peritoneum.
-(The pump is placed just under the skin over the ribs.)
-Once the shunt is in place, the patient uses the pump several times a day to move the fluid from the chest to the abdomen.
-This approach may be used if pleurodesis or other techniques are not effective.
+In the operating room, the doctor inserts one end of the shunt into the chest space and the other end into the abdomen.
+(The pump part stays just under the skin over the ribs.)
+Once the shunt is in place, the patient pushes down on the pump several times to move the fluid from the chest to the abdomen.
+This is typically done a few times each day.

-Last Medical Review: 12/19/2013
+Last Medical Review: 05/18/2015

-Last Revised: 12/19/2013
+Last Revised: 02/17/2016